 Jumps racing is statistically 20 times more dangerous than flat racing.

-They are known as the Key Performance Indicators (KPI).
-They are:
+The criteria are known as the Key Performance Indicators (KPI):

 1. A reduction in the fall rate from 5% to 3% of starters.